jdcloudcom/en/documentation/Middleware/Queue-Service/Operation-Guide/Message-Management/Consume-Message.md

 1. Find the queue on which you want to receive the message on the Queue Management page, and select **Receive Message** in the operation to enter the message receiving interface.

-2. Select the number of messages you want to receive and the waiting time for the queue round robin and click to start **Receive Messages”.
+2. Select the number of messages you want to receive and the waiting time for the queue round robin and click to start **Receive Messages".

    Setting receiving parameter: